couchbase/tlm/README.markdown

 useful to look at the Ansible scripts we use to configure our build VMs.
 They are available here: https://github.com/couchbase/build-infra/tree/master/ansible/windows/couchbase-server/window2016

-### Additional software requirements on unsupported platforms

-Couchbase Server requires a great many libraries, computer languages, and build tools to successfully build.
-The list in the previous section should be all that is required to be installed prior to starting building, however.
-The remaining packages are pre-built by Couchbase and downloaded as part of the build on supported platforms.

-Supported platforms include, at this time of writing:

-* Windows (10, 2016, or newer)
-* MacOS (10.12 or newer)
-* Linux
-  * Ubuntu 16.04 or 18.04
-  * Debian 8 or 9
-  * SUSE 12 or 15
-  * Centos 7 or 8
-  * Amazon Linux 2

-If you are building on another platform, you will need to also provide all of the required tools and libraries.
-The canonical list of these packages can be found in the file `tlm\deps\manifest.cmake`.
-For the most part, if you install these tools and then ensure that `CMAKE_PREFIX_PATH` points to their installation directories, CMake will pick them up as part of the build.
-It is however beyond the scope of this document to cover exactly how all of those tools must be built and installed for use in a Couchbase Server build.
-We strongly recommend restricting building to supported platforms.

-If you are building on a platform which is similar to a supported platform but not exactly the same, you may be able to "lie" to the build about what platform you are on and have it download the supported pre-built binaries for a different platform.
-For instance, if you are building on Ubuntu 18.10, it may work to tell the build system that you're actually on Ubuntu 18.04 and have it download the required packages for you.
-To do this, set the CMake variable `CB_DOWNLOAD_DEPS_PLATFORM` to one of the platform strings from `manifest.cmake`, eg.

-    cmake -D CB_DOWNLOAD_DEPS_PLATFORM=macosx .....

-Note: On Linux systems, you may have to specify `;linux` as part of the platform string, eg.

-    cmake -D CB_DOWNLOAD_DEPS_PLATFORM="ubuntu18.04;linux" ....

-Be sure to use quotes around that value to prevent the ; from being interpreted by your shell.

 ## How to build

 Couchbase utilizes [CMake][cmake_link] in order to provide build support for a wide range of platforms.
-CMake isn't a build system like GNU Autotools, but a tool that generates build information for external systems like:
-Visual Studio projects, XCode projects and Makefiles to name a few.
-Internal builds of Couchbase (and hence what we test) use Makefiles on Linux and MacOS and Ninja on Windows.
+Internal builds of Couchbase (and hence what we test) use Ninja.
 Other systems _may_ however work, but you're pretty much on your own if you try to use them.

 ### Simple build (Linux and MacOS)

-If you just want to build Couchbase and without any special configuration, you may use the Makefile we've supplied for your
+If you just want to build Couchbase and without any special configuration, you may use the `Build.sh` script we supplied for your convenience:
-convenience:

     trond@ok > mkdir source
     trond@ok > cd source
     trond@ok source> repo init -u https://github.com/couchbase/manifest -m branch-master.xml
     trond@ok source> repo sync
-    trond@ok source> make
+    trond@ok source> ./Build.sh

-This would install the build software in a subdirectory named `install`.
-To change this you may run:
+This would install the build software in a subdirectory named `install`. `Build.sh` accepts a limited set of options which may be used to "tweak" your build:

-    trond@ok source> make EXTRA_CMAKE_OPTIONS='-DCMAKE_INSTALL_PREFIX=/opt/couchbase'

-If you want to build the Enterprise Edition (requires access to git repositories containing closed source) you need to tell repo to fetch additional source by adding `-g enterprise,default` to repo init:

-    trond@ok source> repo init -u https://github.com/couchbase/manifest -m branch-master.xml -g enterprise,default
+    -s source_root  Source directory (default: current working directory (aka cwd)) -b build_root   Build directory (default: <cwd>/build)
+    -i install_root Install directory (default: <cwd>/install)
+    -X              Set Mac platform to x86_64 (Only needed when building on Mac running arm64)
+    -T              Enable thread sanitizer
+    -A              Enable address sanitizer
+    -U              Enable undefined behavior sanitizer
+    -R              Set build type to RelWithDebInfo

+`Build.sh` respects the following environment variables:

+* `CB_PARALLEL_LINK_JOBS` The number of link jobs to run in parallel.
+  Due to static linking (and C++) each link process may consume *a lot* of memory (I've seen it go beyond 1GB).
+The default is set to two link steps in parallel.
+* `EXTRA_CMAKE_OPTIONS` Extra options you would like to pass on to cmake.
+* `CMAKE_BUILD_TYPE` By default it produce a `Debug` build; this may be set to `Debug`, `Release`, `RelWithDebInfo` or `MinSizeRel`.

 ### Simple build (Windows)